The Vermont Statutes Online

 (A) For which the General Assembly or the Emergency Board has made specific appropriations.
 In consultation with the department or agency concerned, the Commissioner shall select sites, purchase lands, determine plans and specifications, and advertise for bids for the furnishing of materials and construction thereof and of appurtenances thereto.
 The Commissioner shall determine the time for beginning and completing the construction.
 Any change orders occurring under the contracts let as the result of actions previously mentioned in this section shall not be allowed unless they have the approval of the Secretary of Administration.

 (B) For which no specific appropriations have been made by the General Assembly or the Emergency Board.
-The Commissioner may, with the approval of the Secretary of Administration, acquire an option, for a price not to exceed $75,000.00, on an individual property without prior legislative approval, provided the option contains a provision stating that purchase of the property shall occur only upon the approval of the General Assembly and the appropriation of funds for this purpose.
-The State Treasurer is authorized to advance a sum not to exceed $75,000.00, upon warrants drawn by the Commissioner of Finance and Management for the purpose of purchasing an option on a property pursuant to this subdivision.
+The Commissioner may, with the approval of the Secretary of Administration, acquire an option on an individual property without prior legislative approval, for a price not to exceed five percent of the listed sale price of the property, provided the option contains a provision stating that purchase of the property shall occur only upon the approval of the General Assembly and the appropriation of funds for this purpose.
+The State Treasurer is authorized to advance a sum not to exceed five percent of the listed sale price of the property, upon warrants drawn by the Commissioner of Finance and Management for the purpose of purchasing an option on a property pursuant to this subdivision.

 (C) For which the Department of Buildings and General Services is granted a right of first refusal.
 The Commissioner may, with the approval of the Secretary of Administration, enter into an agreement that grants the Department of Buildings and General Services a right of first refusal to purchase property, provided that the right of first refusal contains a provision stating that the purchase of the property shall occur only upon the approval of the General Assembly.